Yigo, Guam: Education

 Simon Sanchez became a high school in 1982.
 The first graduating class graduated in May 1983.

+In regards to the Department of Defense Education Activity (DoDEA), Yigo is in the school transportation zone for Andersen Elementary and Andersen Middle School, while Guam High School is the island's sole DoDEA high school.

 Government

 Demographics

 The U.S. Census Bureau has the municipality in multiple census-designated places: